vav8085/Android/Android/readme.md

     -  RxJava
     -  Data binding
     -  Live Data/ State Flow
+    -  This will use an in memory cache using singleton repository

 All the 3 Modules share a single nav graph.
 Compose modules use their own child nav graph.